drocheam/optrace/docs/source/usage/gui.rst

 **Running the GUI**

-The GUI is run with:
+Run the GUI using:

 .. code-block:: python

    sim.run()

-This loads the main window and also raytraces the geometry if it hasn't already been traced.
+This displays the main window and also raytraces the geometry if it hasn't already been traced.
+Note that :meth:`TraceGUI.run <optrace.gui.trace_gui.TraceGUI.run>` is a blocking operation.

 **Parameters**